 Net investment income consists of interest earned on Citizens' invested assets, net realized and unrealized gains on sales of invested assets, and interest expense incurred on senior secured bonds outstanding.
-Total investment income for 2020 was \$564,671 or \$\$7,804 more than 2019.
-Net realized and unrealized gains during 2020 were \$63,836 and \$336,342, respectively, marking an increase of \$57,011 and a decrease of \$39,699, respectively, compared to 2019.
-Average invested assets increased \$58,522 (1%) over the same comparable period.
-The increase in total investment income was principally driven by an increase in net realized gains as portfolio managers sold securities that were held in positive mark-to-market positions through the active management of invested assets to align portfolios to take advantage of market conditions, partially offset by significant reductions in interest rates during 2020 as well as reductions in tax-exempt holdings resulting from the scheduled maturities of certain outstanding bond obligations.
-Additionally, in January 2020, \$150,000 of the 2015A-1 series bonds were redeemed at par, prior to their scheduled maturity date, resulting in a \$1,519 gain that was included in net realized gains.
-Interest expense incurred on senior secured bonds outstanding were \$34,193 during 2020 in comparison to \$51,621 in 2019.
+Total investment losses for 2021 were \$131,512 or \$696,183 less than 2020.
+Net realized gains and unrealized losses during 2021 were \$80,572 and \$370,269, respectively, marking an increase of \$16,736 and a decrease of \$706,611, respectively, compared to 2020.
+Average invested assets increased \$319,594 (3.5%) over the same comparable period.
+The decrease in total investment income was principally driven by a decrease in overall interest rates and an increase in cash and equivalents held near the end of the year.
+These factors caused downward pressure on portfolio returns.
+Additionally, reductions in tax-exempt holdings, resulting from the maturities of senior secured bonds, contributed to the decline in earned investment income.
+Interest expense incurred on senior secured bonds outstanding were \$24,057 during 2021 in comparison to \$34,193 in 2020.
 The decrease was driven by reductions in pre-event bonds outstanding during 2020.